grandeurkoe/obsidian-vault/Data Structure and Algorithms/Big O/What is Big O.md

 For a single input the Big O is O(1) and if the number of inputs is 10,000 the Big O is O(10000).

 This is also known as constant time.
-Here irrespective of the number of inputs the number of operation with remain constant.
+Here irrespective of the number of inputs the number of operation will remain constant.

 The algorithm's performance is constant, regardless of the input size.